NRWLDev/fastapi-swagger-dark/README.md

 app.include_router(router)
 ```

-If you are customising the documenation endpoints, for example with
+If you are customising the documentation endpoints, for example with
 authorization, you can replace fastapi's default get_swagger_ui_html with the
 custom one using the dark theme.
 Ensure the dark_theme route is also included.